 Urban planning monuments

 - Cabo Polonio - Rocha.
 Interesting, isolated historical village, located at the sea behind an enormous sand dune.
-Village consists of few hundred wooden buildings.
+Village consists of a few hundred wooden buildings.

 - Colonia del Sacramento Old Town – Colonia.
 The oldest city in Uruguay, established in 1680.
 There have been preserved many old buildings and cobblestoned streets of this Portuguese built city and this seaside city looks very romantic.